Capital District (New York): Interstate and other major highways

 East-west Interstate 90 (I-90) and north–south Interstate 87 (I-87) meet at Exit 24 of the Thomas E. Dewey New York State Thruway in the Capital District.
 Exit 24 is the busiest exit on the Thruway.
 I-87 parallels the much older US Route 9W south of Albany and US Route 9 north and I-90 parallels New York State Route 5 west from Albany; all three highways are still important for local and regional traffic despite the proximity of the Interstates.

 Mass transit

 The four core counties of the Capital District are served by buses of the Capital District Transportation Authority, which has transit hubs in the three principal cities of Albany, Schenectady, and Troy.
 There is also express bus service between Saratoga Springs and Albany.
 The CDTA serves a large part of Albany, Rensselaer, and Schenectady counties.
 The city of Mechanicville, Saratoga County runs a public transit service on four routes which cover the city and the surrounding suburbs in the towns of Stillwater and Halfmoon in Saratoga County and the hamlet of Hemstreet Park in the town of Schaghticoke, Rensselaer County.
-Greater Glens Falls Transit (GGFT) serves Bolton Landing (May to October), Glens Falls, Hudson Falls, Fort Edward, Lake George, Queensbury, and South Glens Falls.
-Gloversville Transit System (GTS) serves Gloversville, Johnstown, and Johnstown.
+CDTA also serves Bolton Landing (May to October), Glens Falls, Hudson Falls, Fort Edward, Lake George, Queensbury, and South Glens Falls.
+Gloversville Transit System (GTS) serves Gloversville, Johnstown, and Amsterdam.